JulesVerne22/JulianSmith.nvim/README.md

 This will install the tree plugin and add the command `:Neotree` for you.
 You can explore the documentation at [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) for more information.

-### Contribution

-Pull-requests are welcome.
-The goal of this repo is not to create a Neovim configuration framework, but to offer a starting template that shows, by example, available features in Neovim.
-Some things that will not be included:

-* Custom language server configuration (null-ls templates)
-* Theming beyond a default colorscheme necessary for LSP highlight groups

-Each PR, especially those which increase the line count, should have a description as to why the PR is necessary.

 ### FAQ

 * What should I do if I already have a pre-existing neovim configuration?